primer-io/checkout-example-backend/README.md

 _We recommend using Glitch to quickly spin up a new instance of your server for free._

-1. First, click on the following button to open up the project in Glitch
+1. First, click on the following button to open the project in Glitch and start the server.

    [![remix With Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button-v2.svg?v=1622676640618)](https://glitch.com/edit/#!/import/github/primer-io/example-web-checkout)